 Database developers and administrators.
-Those who work on the business analysis side of BI should consider taking our Certificate in Business Intelligence: Techniques for Decision Making.
+Those who work on the data analysis side of BI should consider taking our Certificate in Data Analytics: Techniques for Decision Making.

 If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
 To learn more, see English Language Proficiency Requirements.

 International students are welcome to apply to an online offering of this program, which doesn’t require a visa.
 To enroll in a classroom offering, you must have a visa that permits study in the United States.
 This program does not enable students to obtain or maintain F-1 visa status.
 For more information, see Admission Requirements for International Students.

 You must bring a laptop to each class session.

 You earn the certificate by regularly attending class and successfully completing all required courses.
 For more information, see Completing Your Program.

 Instructors from the business intelligence and data analytics certificate programs explain how students can use the knowledge and skills they learn to advance their careers.

 Complete the courses listed below to earn the certificate.
 You may be able to take individual courses without enrolling in the certificate program; check the course pages for details.